A chat with BBC’s Tom Service

 Ruth Hartt

 Ruth is an opera singer who swapped the stage for the world of business innovation.
-Now she helps cultural organizations ignite radical growth by championing a radically customer-first model.
+Now she helps arts and culture organizations ignite radical growth by championing a radically customer-first audience engagement model.

-Blending deep arts and nonprofit experience with eight years as Chief of Staff at the Clayton Christensen Institute for Disruptive Innovation—a globally recognized authority on business and social transformation—Ruth equips visionary arts leaders with the strategies to redefine relevance, expand markets, and unlock new demand.
+Blending deep arts and nonprofit experience with eight years as Chief of Staff at the Clayton Christensen Institute—a globally recognized authority on business and social transformation—Ruth equips arts leaders to redefine relevance, expand audiences, and unlock new demand.

 Previous